nathants/mirror/readme.md

 ## how

-several spinning rust disks form a local mirror.
+on a linux system, several spinning rust disks form a local mirror using ext4 and cryptsetup.

 write immutable data to any of them, then mirror it to all of them.